 Here are a few ideas to consider when photographing crows and ravens, along with 20 inspirational examples.

 Crows and ravens are excellent subjects for silhouettes.
 Because they’re almost completely black, they can create silhouettes even when the lighting isn’t ideal for silhouettes.
 Perched against the sky, their dark outline can give images a sense of foreboding.
+For tips on composing images with silhouettes, check out our post about silhouette photography.

 Because of their intelligence, ravens and crows can be fascinating birds to watch.
 If you observe them for long enough, you might be surprised by their ingenuity and clever way of dealing with obstacles.
 Their keen minds are sometimes apparent in close-ups, as their sharp eyes look into the camera.